What is an International SIPP?

-Very few people are employed by the same company over the course of their career.
+Very few people are employed by the same company throughout their careers.
 The effect on retirement planning is a gradual fragmentation of pensions as individuals pick up different pension plans from their previous employers.
-This makes administration more complicated as people have to deal with different providers both whilst accumulating funds and being paid benefits.
-This problem can be solved by consolidating all pensions into one easy to manage alternative: the International SIPP.
+This makes administration more complicated as people have to deal with different providers while accumulating funds and being paid benefits.
+This problem can be solved by consolidating all pensions into one easy-to-manage alternative: the International SIPP.

 Expats often hold a series of Sterling invested SIPPs and personal pensions.
 This can be a significant risk for those not retiring in the UK.
 We have witnessed such risk exposure at various times in recent years when the pound has come under pressure and devalued.
 However, a more flexible approach is available whereby the SIPP holder can either change to the currency they will eventually spend in retirement or create a natural hedge by diversifying currency holdings.

 While accumulating pension funds, reviewing and being prepared to change investment strategy is important.
 If markets appear overvalued, you might consider de-risking and sheltering your funds from potential falls.
 As time passes, your risk profile will probably change.
 No one wants to be hit by a sudden market correction just before retiring with a portfolio invested in high-risk sectors.
-Solutions include switching into lower risk areas in order to protect the capital value of your fund, or investing in ‘lifestyle’ funds which do this automatically as you near retirement.
+Solutions include switching into lower-risk areas to protect the capital value of your fund or investing in ‘lifestyle’ funds which do this automatically as you near retirement.

 6. International SIPPs vs QROPS

-Both International SIPPs and QROPS have similar characteristics allowing the individual a more flexible approach to the management of their existing UK pensions.
-In terms of suitability, a QROPS is generally more appropriate for those with larger pension pots.
+International SIPPs and QROPS have similar characteristics allowing the individual a more flexible approach to managing their existing UK pensions.
+Regarding suitability, a QROPS is generally more appropriate for those with larger pension pots.
 A QROPS can also help protect against future tax liabilities for those nearing the UK Lifetime Allowance (currently £1,055,000).
 There is also the consideration of how the pension transfer would be taxed if you live outside Europe.

 - The QROPS is in the EEA, and the Member is also resident in an EEA country.